-2014 ANNUAL MDWFA MARYLAND RETRIEVER GUNDOG CHAMPIONSHIP CONTEST ANNOUNCED
+2014 ANNUAL MDWFA MARYLAND RETRIEVER GUNDOG CHAMPIONSHIP WINNER

 It is with great sadness that the MDWFA has learned of the passing of Jack "Doc" Scanlon on Wednesday night.
 Doc was a true gentleman and an avid hunter, fisherman and dog trainer.